 tsp = teaspoon

-Note: To release more flavours you could dry toast the fennel and cumin before cooling and grinding.
+Note: To release more flavours you could dry toast the fennel and cumin seeds before cooling, grinding and combining.
 See the grinding page for more info on this simple process.
 (Link opens in new window)

 I'll generally use 2 tablespoons of the seasoning for each pound of minced pork.
 After mixing it in the meat, I like to take a tablespoon and fry that first before tasting.